 Think of an extended warranty as an insurance policy for your power security.
 While Generac generators are built for durability, an extended warranty gives you an extra layer of protection for years to come.
 You can choose from 5, 7, or 10-year plans that cover both parts and labor, saving you from unexpected costs down the road.
 To qualify, you just need to purchase the warranty within the first year of your generator’s activation.
 It’s also important to keep your unit registered and follow the recommended Generac maintenance schedule.
 This not only keeps your generator running smoothly but also ensures your warranty coverage remains in full effect.

-Flexible Financing to Fit Your Budget
+Explore Financing Options for Your Budget

 You shouldn’t have to put your home’s safety on hold because of upfront costs.
 Flexible financing makes it possible to get the reliable backup power you need now while paying for it over time.
 This approach allows you to choose the perfect generator for your home’s needs without compromising your budget or dipping into your savings.
 By spreading the cost into manageable monthly payments, you can maintain your financial flexibility for other priorities.
 We can help you explore the available Generac financing plans to find one that works for you, making the entire process smooth and stress-free.